'Avengers' stars Evans, Renner apologize for Black Widow comments

-LOS ANGELES Actors Chris Evans and Jeremy Renner apologized on Thursday for making "tasteless" and "juvenile" comments in which they called their "Avengers" co-star Scarlett Johansson's superhero character "a slut."
+LOS ANGELES, April 23 Actors Chris Evans and Jeremy Renner apologized on Thursday for making "tasteless" and "juvenile" comments in which they called their "Avengers" co-star Scarlett Johansson's superhero character "a slut."

 Evans, who plays Captain America in Walt Disney Co's Marvel "Avengers: Age of Ultron," said he and Renner were asked about rumors that Johansson's Black Widow wanted to be in a relationship with their characters.